CS 6260: Applied Cryptography

 Course Goals

 You will learn various cryptographic schemes and how they are used in practice.
 For example, you will learn what AES, CBC, RSA, DSA, TLS stand for and how they "work".
 But the main objectives are more fundamental.
 The goals are to build the understanding of what "secure" is and how to evaluate and measure security.
 You will also learn how to compare security of various schemes, and how to select parameters to achieve required security guarantees.
+Note that you will not be learning the internal details of block ciphers or how to build/implement them.

 Sample Syllabi